Carp Welfare

 Controlling

 If your catch decides to give you a tail slap whilst your holding it for a photograph, then bring the fish close to your body and lower the carp gently onto the mat until the fish behaves.
-When holding a fish you can tell when it’s going to flick its tail or have a wriggle, as the fish will tense up just before.
+When holding a fish you can usually tell when it’s going to flick its tail or have a wriggle, as the fish will tense up just before.
 When you feel the fish tense, lower it onto the mat until normal order is restored.

 Holding a carp